sud0n1m/iamnotaprogrammer.com/_posts/2014-09-17-Verizon-And-Tmobile-iPhone-6.md

 So, long story short -- if you want the most reliable cell phone experience across the US, get Verizon.
 BUT if you're getting a second device, pick up T-mobile and you have an awesome way to get international data without surcharges.

-I'm looking forward to continuing to sim swap when traveling
+P.S.
+It looks like the [Verizon iPhone 6 supports everything the unlocked GSM model does + CDMA](http://forums.macrumors.com/showthread.php?t=1774845)?
+Does anyone know if that's accurate?
+I'm looking forward to continuing to sim swap when traveling with an iPhone 6!